Trowulan: Other sites

-Near the northeast edge of Kolam Segaran lies the ruin of Candi Menak Jingga.
+Near the northeast edge of Kolam Segaran lies the ruin of Menak Jingga Temple.
 The structure is now ruined and stones scattered around the vicinity with the base still lies buried underground.
 Excavation still on the progress.
 The structure is made from carved andesite stone on the outer layer with red brick in the inner layer.
 The most exciting feature of this structure is the parts contained ornaments (probably roof part) identified as Qilin, a Chinese mythical creature.
 This might suggest a strong cultural relationship with China especially during Ming Dynasty.
 The local tradition linked this site with the pavilion of Queen Kencana Wungu, the Majapahit queen from the tales of Damarwulan and Menak Jingga.

-At Umpak, stones form the base for wooden pillars, which were probably part of a wooden building.
+At Umpak stones form the base for wooden pillars, which were probably part of a wooden building.
 The organic material has decayed and only the stone base remains.

 In the Troloyo hamlet, numerous Islamic tombstones have been discovered, the majority of which date from between 1350 and 1478.
-These finds confirm not only that a Muslim community was well established in Java by the mid 14th century, but also that the religion was officially acknowledged and practised within the royal capital itself.
+These finds confirm not only that a Muslim community was well established in Java by the mid 14th century, but also that the religion was officially acknowledged and practiced within the royal capital itself.
 People believe that Troloyo also contains the tomb of Raden Wijaya, and they use to make a pilgrim every Legi Friday.